-- Sliced and artfully arranged, sweet, peak of the season Florida Strawberries, whipped cream, meringue cookies and strawberry sauce were transformed into a sublime dessert.
+- Sliced and artfully arranged, sweet, peak of the season strawberries, whipped cream, meringue cookies, and strawberry sauce were transformed into a sublime dessert.

 The hubby raved with each and every bite.
 Seriously, I think it trumped chocolate cake and chocolate chip cookies, his two favorite desserts!
 This Eton Mess is the perfect way to celebrate Florida’s winter strawberry season, our local strawberry season in June, as well as the California strawberries in the market the rest of the year.

-Homemade Strawberry Sauce
+How to Preserve Strawberry Sauce

 I took my first foray into real canning with this Homemade Strawberry Sauce.
 Canning is the perfect way to preserve these juicy, fragrant Florida berries while they’re at their peak.
 Who knew canning was so easy?